jokroese/meet-me-halfway/README.md

 ### Details

-It uses the SkyScanner API with a python wrapper for the backend to read in flight information.
+It uses the SkyScanner API with a python wrapper for the back end to read in flight information.
 We used Flask to create a front end user interface.

 ## Inspiration
 This app was inspired by having friends in different countries and all the hassle that organising a meetup involves.
 This app allows all of this manic searching to be reduced to just one search.
 After taking the dates of travel and the locations of the two friends, Meet Me Halfway returns the cheapest three places to meet and the price of the two flights.